adam6paul/grade_contract/contract.md

-Demo Grading Contract
+Grading Contract
 ================

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

 # Contract Grades – “A” Contract

-I, John Tukey, agree to :
+I, Adam Paul, agree to :

 1. Earn “Satisfactory” on 12 self-paced lab assignments on the schedule specified below.